tekyjd/Record-Suspension-Application-Eligibility/README.md

                         // 🟢 Updated ambiguity logic: remove redundant questions when SPIO or 2-year term = Yes if (spioOffence === "Yes" || imprisonmentTwoYearsOrMore === "Yes") {
     essentialUnknowns = essentialUnknowns.filter(q =>
-        q !== "Was it a Schedule 1 offence?" &&
+        q !== "Is it a Schedule 1 offence?" &&
         q !== "Offence status (Serious Personal Injury Offence (SPIO))" && q !== "Were you sentenced to a prison term of 2 years or more?"
     );